Pollinator Friendly Community

 - Encourage local businesses, schools, neighborhoods and households to adopt pollinator friendly policies and practices.

-- Establish pollinator education programs and host an annual Pollinator Celebration event.
+- Establish pollinator outreach programs and annual environmental education evets.

 - Maintain practices and programming necessary for Bee, Bird and Monarch City designations.